xibrah/Asteroid-Game/README.md

 ## Next Steps for Development

+Here are some next steps to consider:

 1. **Asset Creation**: Add sprites for characters, items, and environments
-2. **Combat System**: Implement encounters with enemies from Asteroid Frontier universe
+2. **Combat System**: Implement encounters with enemies from your universe
 3. **Advanced Quests**: Create more complex quest chains tied to your story
-4. **Ship Management**: Add a system for customizing the player's ship
+4. **Ship Management**: Add a system for upgrading and customizing the player's ship
 5. **Faction System**: Develop more complex faction relationships and reputation effects

+The code is modular and extensible, making it easy to expand with new features

+Note:
+requires Pygame